mvs-org/docs-mvs-org/source/api_v2/index.md

 title: API v2 Usage
 comments: false
 ---
-This documentation provides more detailed information about the API.v2(JSON-RPC 2.0) list and will be particularly helpful for people who want to build BaaS(Blockchain As A Service) appliacations.
+This documentation provides more detailed information about the **API.v2(JSON-RPC 2.0)** list and will be particularly helpful for people who want to build BaaS(Blockchain As A Service) appliacations.
 If you are interested in more basic usage of Metaverse, please refer to the [docs](../docs) instead.

 Please note that this documentation is only valid for MVS FULL noDE.

-## API Usage
+## API v2 Usage
-** API.v2 supported at v0.7.3 **
+** API v2 supported at v0.7.3 **

 ### API v2 Call list
 fetch - get one record, no authorization.